Palinody/FFCL/README.md

 ## TODO (in order)

+- `ffcl::containers::KDTree`
-- `ffcl::containers::KDTree` (**update**: kdtree build only with multiple axis selection and one splitting rule.
-CLient can make its own rules.
-The build strategy seems to be faster than FLANN on mnist with variance build (10% sampling) and also with 2D datasets with the bounding box axist selection policy)
+  **update**: the build strategy seems to be faster than FLANN on mnist with variance build (10% sampling) and also with 2D datasets with the bounding box axis selection policy.
+    - kdtree build only with custom options: depth, bucket size, axis selection and split policies
+    - multiple axis selection policies (client can make its own policies)
+    - quickselect (handles duplicate data) splitting rule policy (client can make its own rules)
 - Proper unit testing (**update**: all the generic code is now unit tested)
 - DBSCAN
 - OPTICS